Verico The Mortgage Station - A Nine Week Nightmare

 My name is printed clearly on the bottom of every page of this article.

 Verico The Mortgage Station asserts sales of $5 million a year, so if what we are reporting here is not 100% accurate and fully backed with evidence, they would have retained legal counsel to seek an injunction, or to threaten to sue us for defamation, or to take some form of quasi-legal action to protect the reputation of their business.
 However, they have not done so, and have in fact done nothing to even try to legitimize their actions that were in truth criminal.
 Now the South Simcoe Police are reviewing the hundreds of pages of emails and other documents that show the truth about how the brokers of Verico The Mortgage Station committed the crime of usury, or loansharking, by charging a level of interest at an annual rate of 120%, which is twice the legally permitted limit.

-Apparently, the brokers and management of Verico The Mortgage Station believe they can simply ignore the crime they committed and the apparent negligence or incompetence that caused a benevolent not-for-profit to lose thousands of dollars.
+Apparently, the brokers and management of Verico The Mortgage Station believe they can simply ignore the crime they committed and the apparent negligence, incompetence, or attempted fraud that caused a benevolent not-for-profit to lose thousands of dollars.
 However, if that is true, they have not considered search engines and the interest that is already being shown in this article by some of Canada's larger mainstream media outlets.
 Today, most news stories are being broken by small independent media sources.

 This article is a personal story about what happened to me when I made the mistake of refinancing the studio and production facilities of our benevolent not-for-profit community channel through Verico The Mortgage Station.
 I cannot claim to be neutral in my reporting, but all claims made in this article are backed by multiple pieces of emperical evidence.
 I am relying on the emails and other evidence to support my claims.